Permutation-based tests for discontinuities in event studies

-Part (b) of Theorem \ref{thm1} concerns the power of the feasible test $\hat{\phi}_{n}$.
-It shows that the feasible test rejects with probability approaching one when the conditional distributions of the two coupling subsamples, $Q_{1,n}$ and $Q_{2,n}$, are different, in the sense that their \textquotedblleft distance\textquotedblright\ measured by $\int \left( Q_{1,n}(x)-Q_{2,n}(x)\right) ^{2}d\overline{Q}_{n}\left( x\right) $ is asymptotically non-degenerate, where the mixture distribution $\overline{Q} _{n}$ captures approximately the distribution of the permuted data.
-This consistency-type result requires that the information available from each subsample grows with the sample size, i.e., $k_{n}\rightarrow \infty $.
+Part (b) of Theorem \ref{thm1} concerns the power of the feasible test $\hat{ \phi}_{n}$.
+It shows that the feasible test rejects with probability approaching one when the conditional distributions of the two coupling subsamples, $Q_{1,n}$ and $Q_{2,n}$, are different, in the sense that their \textquotedblleft distance\textquotedblright\ measured by $\int \left( Q_{1,n}(x)-Q_{2,n}(x)\right) ^{2}d\overline{Q}_{n}\left( x\right) $ is asymptotically non-degenerate, where the mixture distribution $\overline{Q} _{n}$ captures approximately the distribution of the permuted data.\footnote{When the two subsamples have different sizes, the same result goes through with $\overline{Q}_n$ defined as the sample-size weighted average between $Q_{1,n}$ and $Q_{2,n}$, {given by $\overline{Q}_n=(Q_{1,n}|\mathcal{I}_{1,n}| + Q_{2,n}|\mathcal{I}_{2,n}|)/(|\mathcal{I}_{1,n}|+|\mathcal{I}_{2,n}|)$.}} This consistency-type result requires that the information available from each subsample grows with the sample size, i.e., $k_{n}\rightarrow \infty $.
 This result appears to be new in the context of permutation-based tests under a fixed alternative for the coupling variables.
 In particular, we note that an analogous result is unavailable in \cite{canaykamat2017}, as they restrict attention to an asymptotic framework with a fixed $k_n$, which makes a consistency-type result unavailable.
 Our proof relies on applying \citet[Theorem 15.2.3]{lehmannromano2005} to the infeasible test, for which we use the coupling construction developed by \cite{chungromano2013} to show that the so-called \cite{hoeffding:1952} condition is satisfied.